Ableytner/GTNH-server/README.md

 Many thanks to [Geoff Bourne](https://github.com/itzg) for creating the [docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) image, which this project is based on!

-Many thanks to [David Lindström](https://github.com/dvdmandt) for forking and maintaining the [GTNH-Web-Map](https://github.com/GTNewHorizons/GTNH-Web-Map) mod, which is used as an optional web map.
+Many thanks to [David Lindström](https://github.com/dvdmandt) for forking and maintaining the [GTNH-Web-Map](https://github.com/GTNewHorizons/GTNH-Web-Map) mod, which this image includes.

 ### TO-DO